-The members were all remunerated by Aviva Employment Services Limited, a fellow subsidiary of Aviva plc for their services to the Group as a whole.
+All members are remunerated by Aviva Employment Services Limited, a fellow subsidiary of Aviva plc for their services to the Group as a whole.
 They were not remunerated for their services as members of the Company and the amount of time spent performing their duties is incidental to their roles across the Group.
 This is consistent with prior years.